 A large and diverse menu is not just confusing to the customers, it is extremely tedious to maintain, and often the reason behind wastage of the inventory items.
 It becomes difficult and time-consuming for the chef to prepare vastly different dishes, and may also lead to customer dissatisfaction in case of delays.

-How to avoid: It is always better to go for a short and simple menu and excel in what you serve.
+It is always better to go for a short and simple menu and excel in what you serve.
 It is recommended to design your menu in such a way that you use the same ingredients in several dishes, and which are also available easily.
 Having a seasonal menu is also a good idea to attract customers, and is also easy on the pockets.
-Read how to design a menu that tempts customers to spend more.

 8. No Involvement of the Owner